Marine Miroux

-In 2008, with Christoph Hager, she won the Europan 9 competition for their project "Over the Train".
+In 2008, with Christoph Hager, she was made a winner of the ninth iteration of the Europan competition for the duo's project "over the train".
 In 2010, in partnership with Christoph Hager and Hüller Rudaz Architekten, she received first prize for their project "The Line" in the FLOW competition sponsored by Joël Claisse Architectures, the Urban Land Institute and the businesses of the Port of Brussels.
 In the same year, she received the Grand prix d'architecture awarded by the French Académie des Beaux-Arts for the project "Better, Cheaper Helping".